-The LSBA Lawyer Fee Dispute Resolution Program was formed to resolve legal fee disputes between attorneys and clients as well as attorneys and other lawyers.
-If you are interested in obtaining more information on the program and how it can be helpful to you please read the guidelines below.
+The LSBA Lawyer Fee Dispute Resolution Program was formed to resolve legal fee disputes between attorneys and clients as well as between attorneys and other lawyers.
+For more information on the program, please read the guidelines below.

 Lawyer Fee Dispute Resolution Links

 These guidelines are designed to assist prospective parties and their attorneys by explaining the arbitration procedures set forth in the Louisiana State Bar Association Lawyer Dispute Resolution Rules and are not intended to constitute legal advice to any party or to anyone who contemplates the use of these procedures.
 The guidelines were developed for parties who represent themselves in an arbitration proceeding as well as those represented by counsel.
 The guidelines explain the procedures and answer questions regarding them but are not an interpretation of the rules or a substitute for the rules.
 It is recommended that prospective parties read carefully the rules as well as the guidelines.

 How Can the LSBA's "Alternative Dispute Resolution" Program Help Me?

 Although most lawyer-client relationships are concluded without fee disputes, disputes and controversies will arise occasionally regarding fees.
 The dispute may be between the lawyer and the client, or between the lawyers who have been involved in a case.
 Such disputes could be resolved through the courts; however an alternative, like the LSBA's fee dispute arbitration program, exist to provide relatively quick, low cost and confidential solutions.
 Sometimes these alternatives are called alternative dispute resolutions.